NCPS | NCPS Complaints & Concerns Procedure

 x.
 Advertising.
 We deal with member advertising issues by approaching the member and, if advertising appears to be inaccurate or misleading, giving them a set time to change their advertising.
 If your complaint is about a member’s advertising, this is what we’ll do.
 We may also advise you to report the advert to the Advertising Standards Authority.
 If a member knowingly and repeatedly conducts false advertising then the Society could suspend their registration.

-xii.
+xi.
 Freedom of Speech.
 Our Code of Ethics protects our members’ rights to free speech.

 E. Is there a reasonable prospect of gathering evidence?

-The Professional Conduct Officer will make sure that there is a reasonable prospect of gathering the evidence they would need for your case to go ahead.
+The Professional Conduct Manager will make sure that there is a reasonable prospect of gathering the evidence they would need for your case to go ahead.
 This is because, for example, should your complaint go to an Assessment Panel they will want to see what evidence there is and whether this is sufficient for them to make a decision.
-A complaint can proceed just with a written statement, but the Professional Conduct Officer will need to make sure the basic facts are sufficient should your complaint go ahead.
+A complaint can proceed just with a written statement, but the Professional Conduct Manager will need to make sure the basic facts are sufficient should your complaint go ahead.

 F. Is this affected by anonymity?

-If you wish to remain anonymous, the Professional Conduct Officer will decide what to do.
+If you wish to remain anonymous, the Professional Conduct Manager will decide what to do.
 If your anonymity would prevent there being a reasonable prospect of the case proceeding then your complaint may not be able to proceed.
 For example, if a member can’t ask who the client was or be able to ask questions in a complaints hearing, it is unlikely that the hearing could uphold the complaint.
+We can still take anonymous concerns forward under a different route, which we call Acting on Evidence (AOE).
+This is where you are no longer the complainant because you wish to remain anonymous.
+However, this might risk disclosing information to the member that reveals your identity and the Professional Conduct Manager will discuss the implications of this with you, especially any safeguarding concerns.
+If you choose to remain anonymous we will not involve you in any further steps we take on the basis of your evidence

 G. Are there Equality Act implications?